awsdocs/aws-freertos-docs/doc_source/getting_started_infineon.md

 Before you begin, see [Prerequisites](freertos-prereqs.md)\.

-If you do not have the Infineon XMC4800 IoT Connectivity Kit, you can purchase one from [Infineon](https://www.infineon.com/cms/en/product/evaluation-boards/kit_xmc48_iot_aws_wifi/)\.
+If you do not have the Infineon XMC4800 IoT Connectivity Kit, visit the AWS Partner Device Catalog to purchase one from our [partner](https://devices.amazonaws.com/detail/a3G0L00000AANsbUAH/XMC4800-IoT-Amazon-FreeRTOS-Connectivity-Kit-WiFi)\.

 If you want to open a serial connection with the board to view logging and debugging information, you need a 3\.3V USB/Serial converter, in addition to the XMC4800 IoT Connectivity Kit\.
 The CP2104 is a common USB/Serial converter that is widely available in boards such as Adafruit's [CP2104 Friend](https://www.adafruit.com/product/3309)\.